What is Brand Visibility, and Why is it Important?

 Similarly to guest blogging, this tactic lets you reach out to wider audiences and gives you greater credibility.

-You just need to connect with the influencers that are relevant to your niche.
+You just need to connect with the influencers relevant to your niche.

 This needs to be someone your audiences trust when making buying decisions.